-IPe has recruited four of the most highly regarded Minerals and Waste specialists to provide support on the preparation of Minerals and Waste local plans.
-In combination, Steve Pratt, Andrew Freeman, Andy Mead and Jonathan King have over 100 years experience as planning Inspectors.
+IPe has recruited three of the most highly regarded Minerals and Waste specialists to provide support on the preparation of Minerals and Waste local plans.
+In combination, Steve Pratt, Andrew Freeman and Andy Mead have over 80 years experience as planning Inspectors.

 We can provide bespoke support options to assist you in the formulation and preparation of your minerals and waste local plans.